hawkinsw/quic-wg-wiki/Implementations.md

 - **Protocol IDs:**
 - **Public server:** https://interop.seemann.io

-## IETF HTTP over QUIC
+## HTTP/3

-The following implement IETF HTTP over QUIC.
+The following implement HTTP/3.
 The "Transport library" field identifies one (or more) of the above stacks if applicable.

 ### Akamai QUIC